GSA/open-gsa-redesign/_apidocs/datadotgov.md

 | x-api-key | API key from api.data.gov.
 For sample purposes, you can use `DEMO_KEY` as an API key. |

+## OpenAPI Specification File

+You can view the full details of this API in the OpenAPI Specification file available here:
+<a href="https://open.gsa.gov/api/datadotgov/v1/openapi.yaml">Open API specification file for the data.gov catalog API</a>.

 ## Contact Us